mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/events.md

 {% hint style="success" %}
 **TL;DR**

 When we say **Events** we in practice always refer to Domain Events.
-They are a way of decoupling parts of your solution or landscape, while expressing what is going on in the terms of the ubiquitous language. **Events** can be used with any technology and DDD has no opinion on that side of things.
+They are a way of decoupling parts of your solution or landscape while expressing what is going on in the terms of ubiquitous language. **Events** can be used with any technology and DDD has no opinion on that side of things.
 {% endhint %}

 <figure><img src="../.gitbook/assets/CA + DDD selected 4.png" alt=""><figcaption><p>(Domain) Events reside in the Domain layer.</p></figcaption></figure>

 _Domain Events_ indicate **significant occurrences that have occurred in the domain** and need to be reported to other stakeholders belonging to the domain.
 Aggregates are responsible for publishing events, though we saw how in our example project it is the Domain Service wrapping the `Entity` that actually does that work for reasons mentioned in that section.
 Domain Events drive transactions and can make commands to other systems.

-At a high level, events and event-driven architecture means that we can—and should—decouple systems from each other.
-This enables us to practically build and sustain an intentional architecture, as promoted by Domain Driven Design, Clean Architecture and most serious software engineering principles today.
+At a high level, events and event-driven architecture mean that we can—and should—decouple systems from each other.
+This enables us to practically build and sustain an intentional architecture, as promoted by Domain Driven Design, Clean Architecture, and most serious software engineering principles today.

 See the diagrams below from [Microsoft](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/domain-events-design-implementation) for visual clarification: